Critically fixed Thurston maps: classification, recognition, and twisting: Background

 where the infimum is taken over all planar embedded graphs $G'$ in $\Sp$ and Jordan arcs (curves) $\alpha'$ in $(\Sp, Z)$ that are isotopic to $G$ and $\alpha$ rel.\ $Z$, respectively.
 We say that $G$ and~$\alpha$ are in \emph{minimal position} rel.\ $Z$ if they satisfy

 The following lemma follows easily from the definitions and Proposition \ref{prop: Graph isotopic to piecewise geodesic} above.

-\begin{lemma} Let $G$ be a planar embedded graph in $\Sp$ without isolated vertices and $\alpha$ be a Jordan arc (or curve) in $(\Sp, Z)$, where $Z \subset \Sp$ is a finite set of points.
+\begin{lemma} Let $G$ be a planar embedded graph in $\Sp$ and $\alpha$ be a Jordan arc (or curve) in $(\Sp, Z)$, where $Z \subset \Sp$ is a finite set of points.
 Then the following statements are true: \begin{enumerate}[label=\normalfont{(\roman*)}] \item The intersection number $i_Z(G, \alpha)$ is finite.

 \item There exists a Jordan arc (curve) $\alpha'$ in $(\Sp, Z)$ that is isotopic to $\alpha$ rel.\ $Z$ such that $G$ and $\alpha'$ are in minimal position rel.\ $Z$.

 \item There exists a planar embedded graph $G'$ that is isotopic to $G$ rel.\ $Z$ such that $G'$ and $\alpha$ are in minimal position rel.\ $Z$.